WhiteHouse/drushsubtree/README.md

 **Re.
 Drush Make**: Follow the tips for setting up your build.make file included in the Build Manager documentation [here](https://github.com/whitehouse/buildmanager#tips-for-working-with-make-files).
-Drush Subtree assumes you are using the `--no-recurse` flag with your builds.
-If you do NOT use `--no-recurse` Drush Subtree will not be able to detect subtrees and versions included make files that are added during runtime, this would lead to inconsistent and confusing results.
+Drush Subtree assumes you are using the `--no-recursion` flag with your builds.
+If you do NOT use `--no-recursion` Drush Subtree will not be able to detect subtrees and versions included make files that are added during runtime, this would lead to inconsistent and confusing results.